-Contsellating Peace marked the beginning of a new phase for Catalyst for Peace, one focused on growing a community of global learner-practitioners in conversation about the lessons, challenges, and inspirations they draw from applying inside-out principles in their contexts.
+Catalyst for Peace is growing a community of global learner-practitioners in conversation about the lessons, challenges, and inspirations they experience as they depart from business as usual and apply inside-out principles in their contexts.

-We imagine helping to shape more spaces committed to mutual learning and encouragement, even as we know there are major challenges to working in this way.
-Mindsets must shift, practices must change, and structures must be reimagined.
-Through collaboration around events, workshops, and trainings with organizations like the International Peace Institute, and through sustained engagement with practitioners during moments of unique growth and opportunity, and in nurturing ongoing global conversations, virtually and in-person, this is the work we are living into.
+We continue exploring these conversations , workshops, and trainings; in collaboration with organizations like the International Peace Institute; in sustained engagement with practitioners during moments of unique growth and opportunity; and in nurturing ongoing global conversations, virtually and in-person.
+This is the work we are living into.